SenseException/mongodb-odm/docs/en/cookbook/mapping-classes-to-orm-and-odm.rst

 Mapping Classes to the ORM and ODM
 ==================================

-Because of the non intrusive design of Doctrine it is possible for you to have plain PHP classes that are mapped to both a relational database with the Doctrine2 Object Relational Mapper and MongoDB with the Doctrine MongoDB Object Document Mapper, or any other persistence layer that implements the Doctrine Common `persistence`_ interfaces.
+Because of the non-intrusive design of Doctrine, it is possible for you to have plain PHP classes that are mapped to both a relational database (with the Doctrine2 Object Relational Mapper) and MongoDB (with the Doctrine MongoDB Object Document Mapper), or any other persistence layer that implements the Doctrine Common `persistence`_ interfaces.

 Test Subject
 ------------

-For this cookbook entry we need to define a class that can be persisted to both MySQL and MongoDB.
+For this cookbook entry, we need to define a class that can be persisted to both MySQL and MongoDB.
 We'll use a ``BlogPost`` as you may want to write some generic blogging functionality that has support for multiple Doctrine persistence layers: